Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 Reinforcement learning can be viewed as a form of learning for sequential decision making that is typically associated with controlling robots (but is, in fact, much more general).
-Consider a firefighting autonomous robot that is tasked with navigating into an area, finding the fire and neutralizing it.
+Consider an autonomous firefighting robot that is tasked with navigating into an area, finding the fire and neutralizing it.
 At every instance the robot perceives the environment through its sensors (e.g. camera, heat, touch), processes this information and produces an action (e.g. move to the left, rotate the water hose, turn on the water).
-In other words, it is continuously making decisions about how to interact in this environment given its view of the world (i.e. sensors input) and objective (in this case neutralizing the fire).
+In other words, it is continuously making decisions about how to interact in this environment given its view of the world (i.e. sensors input) and objective (i.e. neutralizing the fire).
 Teaching a robot to be a successful firefighting machine is precisely what reinforcement learning is designed to do.

 More specifically, the goal of reinforcement learning is to learn a **policy**, which is essentially a mapping from **observations** to **actions**.
-An observation is what the robot can measure from its environment (in this case, all its sensory inputs) and an action, in its most raw form, is a configuration of the robot (e.g. position of its base, relative position of its fire hose and whether the hose is on or off).
-The last remaining piece of the reinforcement learning task is the **reward signal**.
-When training a robot to be a mean firefighting machine, we provide it with rewards (positive and negative) indicating how well it is doing on completing the objective.
+An observation is what the robot can measure from its **environment** (in this case, all its sensory inputs) and an action, in its most raw form, is a change to the configuration of the robot (e.g. position of its base, position of its water hose and whether the hose is on or off).
+It is common to confuse a robot's observation with the environment **state**.
+The environment state represents information about all the entities within the environment.
+The robot's observation, however, only contains information that the robot can measure or perceive about its environment and is typically a subset of the environment state.
+For example, the location of the fire cannot be part of the robot's observation if it has not even entered the area yet, but it is part of the environment state.

+The last remaining piece
+of the reinforcement learning task is the **reward signal**.
+When training a robot to be a mean firefighting machine, we provide it with rewards (positive and negative) indicating how well it is doing on completing the task.
 Note that the objective itself is not fully specified for the robot, but the fact that it receives a large positive reward when it puts out the fire and a small negative reward for every passing second is all the input the robot